udacity/nd064-c3-microservices-security-project-starter/README.md

 * Re-run kube-bench to verify that the five weaknesses have been addressed, taking a screenshot of the file for your submission, saving as`docs/kube_cluster_hardened.png`.

 **Section 3- Harden and Deploy the Flask App** [maybe remove for scope reduction]
-* Configure and run [grype-vscode](https://github.com/anchore/grype-vscode) in Visual Studio Code to identify software composition vulnerabilities, remediate and deploy the app.
+* Configure and run [grype-vscode](https://github.com/anchore/grype-vscode) in Visual Studio Code to identify software composition vulnerabilities, remediate and deploy the provided Flask app.
 * The application has intentional security flaws that you need to identify and remediate using your knowledge and grype.
 There are five vulnerabilities, you will need to find and remediate at least three to get full points for this portion of the project, extra points for more than three.
 * Run a scan manually for the first time, take a screenshot of Grype findings in Visual Studio Code  `tools/grype/grype_app_out_of_box.png`.
 * Identify the vulnerable files and remediate the code flaws.
 If you get stuck on how to remediate, reference the exercise on OWASP-10 vulnerability classes.